ddpfernandes/tcc-puc-minas/README.md

 - Docker containers
 - RabbitMQ for Message Queue
 - Kong Api Gateway
-- Richardson Maturity Model- Level 2
+- Richardson Maturity Model - Level 2

 ## How to run?
 This project is based on Docker-Compose.
 If you want to run it just type on your favorite console: